 A social day program for seniors with memory impairment.
 ASSESSMENT REQUIRED FOR ELIGIBILITY.
 Provides structured activities and socialization in a safe, comfortable environment from 9 am - 3 pm with lunch provided as well as on-site CNA, music therapy, art therapy and pet therapy.
 Reservations required.
-10
+Times and locations are subject to change.